Dodgers vs. Phillies Player Props Betting Odds

 Marsh Stats

-- Brandon Marsh has seven doubles, four triples, four home runs, 13 walks and 14 RBI (28 total hits).
-He has stolen one base.
+- Brandon Marsh has 30 hits with seven doubles, four triples, four home runs, 13 walks and 14 RBI.
+He's also stolen one base.

 Marsh Recent Games